 Some of the rules that are specific to playing indoor, as opposed to outdoor softball, are as follows:

 Indoor softball allows athletes to play ball year-round, as opposed to having to take a break over the winter.
 Young athletes can now continue their training at a high level, despite the cold weather.
 This allows players to develop their skills and muscle memory for the sport throughout the year.
-Nook Softball Director, Christina Aulbach, said, "It is great for athletes to have the opportunity to play competitive softball games indoors during the winter months and through inclement weather, as opposed to going through the normal winter practice grind.
+Nook Softball Director, Chad Schell, noted, "It is a really unique opportunity for athletes to have the opportunity to play competitive softball games indoors during the winter months and through inclement weather, as opposed to going through the normal winter practice grind.
 Teams who can play indoors have the opportunity continue to see the results of the hard work that they put in during the long winter months.
 The live at bats and in-game situations certainly help to prepare players for their upcoming school and travel seasons.”

 Players also learn adaptability when playing indoors, due to the slightly different atmosphere.
-Aulbach commented, "Playing softball indoors is different than playing outdoors because we have a ceiling over our heads when we play inside.
+Nook Academy Coach, Christina Aulbach, commented, "Playing softball indoors is different than playing outdoors because we have a ceiling over our heads when we play inside.
 Big hits can be robbed and some pop-ups saved, so it forces players to hit more line drives.
 Sound also echoes differently inside, so staying focused can be crucial inside where communication can be easily jumbled with the other team or games going on at the same time."

 Learn more about playing indoor softball at The Nook.